wuxc/pywin32doc/md/PyITypeLib.md

 ## PyITypeLib Object

-An object that implements the ITypeLib interface.
+An object that implements the ITypeLib interface\.

 #### Methods

   - [GetDocumentation](PyITypeLib.md#pyitypelibgetdocumentation)

-    Retrieves documentation information about the library.&nbsp;
+    Retrieves documentation information about the library\.&nbsp;

   - [GetLibAttr](PyITypeLib.md#pyitypelibgetlibattr)